The birth of Apple's superphone

 Launched: September 2016

-Then there's the latest phones from Apple - the iPhone 7 and the iPhone 7 Plus.
-Launched in September 2016, these are two of the best devices the company has ever made, and the iPhone 7 Plus even received 4.5 stars out of 5 in the TechRadar review.
+Next up is the Seven Brothers from Apple - the iPhone 7 and the iPhone 7 Plus.
+Launched in September 2016, the iPhone 7 Plus received 4.5 stars out of 5 in the TechRadar review (although the 7 was a little less impressive).

 We praised the camera on both of these devices, especially the iPhone 7 Plus, as that comes with a telephoto lens which allows you to take 2x lossless optical zoom photos with ease.